Who to Write to: In general, when writing to a Royal on behalf of a Company, Organization or Charity, you want to write to their Private Secretary.

 If you ever can't find a Royal's Private Secretary's name, you can always address your letter to "The Private Secretary of ____".

-You can check out my guide on How to write to the Royals.
+We have a lot of general advice on writing letters to royals here.
 It is more for writing Personal Letters, but most of the information still applies.
 Some other useful tips are:

 - State in your Opening Paragraph why you are writing, Both